 The UK’s energy environment is a complex set of needs, technologies and choices.
 Given the challenges, how do we prepare for the future?

-The ETI’s internationally peer-reviewed Energy System Modelling Environment (ESME) helps answer some of those questions, identifying key areas for ETI investment and also helping to underpin and inform UK Government energy policy.
+The ETI’s internationally peer-reviewed Energy System Modelling Environment (ESME) helps answer some of those questions.
+It identifed key areas for ETI investment and also helps to underpin and inform UK Government energy policy.

-With so many competing technology options, there is a need for accurate modelling tools that enable us to target investment at the right mix of low carbon solutions.
+With so many competing technology options, there was a need for accurate modelling tools to enable us to target investment at the right mix of low carbon solutions.

 ESME was originally conceived for ETI’s own purposes to identify investment in technology innovation.
 Over time ESME has developed into a powerful energy system model for the UK.
 Increasingly the use of its outputs and insights has expanded into more strategic policy contexts.

-ESME is used by ETI's public and private sector members who have increasingly recognised its capacity to generate insights with relevance for wider national decarbonisation policy and strategy.
-It has also been used to support work by the Committee on Climate Change (CCC) on carbon budgets and their renewable energy review, and by the Department for Energy & Climate Change (DECC), to inform their Carbon Plan and recent heat and bioenergy strategies.
+ESME is used by ETI’s public and private sector members and the ESME software is also available to academics for use in research projects.
+It has been used to support work by the Committee on Climate Change (CCC) on carbon budgets and their renewable energy review, and by the Department for Business, Energy and Industrial Strategy to inform their Clean Growth Strategy.

 ESME is a Monte Carlo model which considers the uncertainty in this problem, particularly the uncertainty in future energy prices and the future cost and performance of energy technologies.
 This functionality allows the user to explore system-level responses to user-specified uncertainty in the future values of key assumptions.